Dengue fever repeat infections - how long does one have short-term immunity towards all four serotypes of dengue fever?

 A secondary infection by a different serotype can be more aggressive than the original infection, and certain co-existing conditions can also increase your susceptibility, so your doctor is best placed to determine what your risks are.
 Rather than assuming immunity, you should take all sensible steps to reduce chances of a second infection (the use of repellents, mosquito nets, travel in high incidence area etc.)

 World Health Organization

-I hope this is useful and that you enjoy the remainder of your travels in good health. almost 2 years ago
+I hope this is useful and that you enjoy the remainder of your travels in good health. over 2 years ago